markknol/coconut.bootstrap/README.md

 Methods and events using jQuery is done imperatively by directly manipulating the DOM.
 In contrast, `coconut.ui` uses updates to the state to update the virtual DOM.
 In this way, Coconut-Bootstrap provides a more reliable solution by incorporating Bootstrap functionality into Coconut's virtual DOM.

 > [Coconut.ui](https://github.com/MVCoconut/coconut.ui) is the React alternative for [Haxe](https://haxe.org/).
 It makes creating interactive UIs easy.
 Design views for each state using encapsulated components, coconut will update and render the right components when the data changed.
 Completely type-safe, you profit from all the Haxe goodness!
+Build responsive, mobile-first projects on the web with the world’s most popular front-end component library.

 ![coconut.bootstrap](https://raw.githubusercontent.com/markknol/coconut.bootstrap/master/bin/social.png)